 People born in the year of the goat prefer to work in a team.
+Their best work partners are Horses.
 They are not crazy about status and power.
-Unless asked, they won't ever volunteer for anything and act as the leaders.
-Good career choices for goats are pediatrician, actor, daycare teacher, interior designer, florist, hair stylist, musician, editor, illustrator and art history teacher.
+Unless asked, they won't ever volunteer for anything and act as leaders.
+Good career choices for goats are pediatrician, actor, daycare teacher, interior designer, florist, hair stylist, musician, editor, illustrator, and art history teacher.

-Generally speaking, goats are private.
-Therefore, it may take time and effort to know those who born in the year of the goat.
-Goats would be the one to decide with whom to share their own personal things and when to do so.
-This is likely to be the reason why most goats have few intimate friends.
-Once becoming friends, their relationships would be peaceful and fulfilling.
-They’ll work hard for those they love.
+Generally speaking, Goats are private.
+Therefore it may take time and effort to get to know those who are born in a year of the Goat.
+Goats seldom share their personal lives.
+This is the reason why most Goats have few intimate friends.
+Once they become friends, their friendship is peaceful and fulfilling.
+They work hard for those they love.

 Best with: Rabbit, Horse or Pig